Big Brother 11 (American season): Summary

 Following Braden's eviction, HouseGuests competed in the "Most Likely To..."
 Head of Household competition.
-For this competition, HouseGuests attempted to correctly guess which clique the viewers felt best fit a certain scenario; when a HouseGuest answered correctly they could eliminate one contestant from the competition, while an incorrect answer led to their own elimination.
+For this competition, they attempted to correctly guess which clique the viewers felt best fit a certain scenario; when a HouseGuest answered correctly, they could eliminate one contestant, while an incorrect answer led to their own elimination.
 Ronnie was the winner.
-Following the eviction, those who evicted Chima began to speculate that Ronnie had been the HouseGuest to change his vote, though he continued to deny this and blamed Michele.
-Laura, being one of the first to realize that Ronnie had been the one to change his vote, attempted to turn the other HouseGuests against him, though Chima and Natalie later informed Ronnie of this.
+Following the eviction, those who evicted Chima speculated that Ronnie had been the HouseGuest to change his vote, though he denied this and blamed Michele.
+Laura, one of the first to realize that Ronnie had changed his vote, attempted to turn the other HouseGuests against him, though Chima and Natalie informed Ronnie of this.
 On Day 13, HouseGuests competed in the "Who Knows The Ugly Truth?" luxury competition.
-For this competition, former winner Dan Gheesling returned to host the competition, in which the HouseGuests were required to answer questions based on what a member of the opposite sex felt.
-The male and female winners of the competition would win the opportunity to see the film The Ugly Truth, as well as choose the Have-Nots for the week.
-Casey and Chima are the winners of the prize, and choose the Popular clique, consisting of Jordan and Laura, to be the Have-Nots for the week.
-Later that day, Ronnie chose to nominate Jeff and Laura for eviction.
-Ronnie revealed his intentions to be backdooring Russell that week, though his alliance felt as though Russell would have the votes to stay.
-Following a confrontation between Lydia and Russell, Lydia and Kevin approached Ronnie about backdooring Russell, and Natalie later debated turning on him as she felt he placed a target on her back.
-When picking players for the Power of Veto competition, Russell, Natalie, and Casey were selected to compete for the Power of Veto; Lydia was selected to host.
+Season 10 winner Dan Gheesling returned to host the competition, in which the HouseGuests answered questions based on what a member of the opposite sex felt.
+The male and female winners of the competition got to see the film The Ugly Truth, as well as choose the Have-Nots for the week.
+Casey and Chima won and chose the Popular clique, consisting of Jordan and Laura, to be the Have-Nots for the week.
+Later that day, Ronnie nominated Jeff and Laura for eviction.
+Ronnie revealed his intention to backdoor Russell that week, though his alliance felt as though Russell would have the votes to stay.
+Following a confrontation between Lydia and Russell, Lydia and Kevin approached Ronnie about backdooring Russell, and Natalie debated turning on him as she felt he placed a target on her back.
+Russell, Natalie, and Casey were selected to compete for the Power of Veto; Lydia was selected to host.
 On Day 14, HouseGuests competed in the "Big Brother Mint" Power of Veto competition.
 For this competition, HouseGuests were given an amount of money and had two minutes to attempt to get that amount of money in change.
-HouseGuests competed in rounds, and the HouseGuests farthest away from the goal amount each round was eliminated; the last HouseGuest remaining would win the Power of Veto.
-Jeff was the winner of the Power of Veto.
-Despite initially planning on nominating Russell after the Power of Veto was used, Ronnie later began to see Laura as a bigger threat, feeling she was smart enough to figure out his plans.
-On Day 16, Jeff chose to use the Power of Veto to remove himself from the block, with Jordan being nominated in his place.
+HouseGuests competed in rounds, and the HouseGuest farthest away from the goal amount each round was eliminated; the last HouseGuest remaining won the Power of Veto.
+Jeff was the winner.
+Despite initially planning on nominating Russell after the Power of Veto was used, Ronnie began to see Laura as a bigger threat, feeling she was smart enough to figure out his plans.
+On Day 16, Jeff used the Power of Veto to remove himself from the block, with Jordan being nominated in his place.
 When Ronnie lied and stated that Russell was campaigning to keep Laura in the game, he was confronted by the majority of the HouseGuests and accused of lying and playing both sides of the house.
-Following these events, Russell followed Ronnie around the house calling him names and taunting him for days afterwards.
+Following these events, Russell followed Ronnie around the house calling him names and taunting him for days.
 On Day 19, Laura became the second HouseGuest to be evicted from the house in a vote of eight to one.